NVIDIA/cumulus-test-drive/guided-tour.md

 **Objective:**

-This lab will configure BGP unnumbered between the leaf01/leaf02 to spine01.
-This configuration will share the ip addresses of the loopback interfaces on each device as well as the vlan10 and vlan20 subnets on the leaf01 and leaf02 devices.
+This lab will configure BGP unnumbered between the `leaf01/leaf02` to `spine01`.
+This configuration will share the ip addresses of the loopback interfaces on each device as well as the `vlan10` and `vlan20` subnets on the `leaf01` and `leaf02` devices.

 **Dependencies on other Labs:**

-- None.
 - An Ansible playbook, `lab3.yml` configures all prerequisites.

 **Goals:**